Sign Up for Our Monthly Asia Newsletter

 Though the work is its own reward, every volunteer will receive a certificate for their efforts — plus, they will have an additional week to explore other areas of China, including Chengdu, Xian and Beijing.
 The price, which begins at $1,679, includes guided services, accommodations, transportation and activities.

-International Volunteer HQ claims to offer the world’s best, most-trusted and most-affordable volunteer-abroad programs.
+Volunteer Abroad With International Volunteer HQInternational Volunteer HQ claims to offer the world’s best, most-trusted and most-affordable volunteer-abroad programs.
 It has more than 200 programs in over 40 destinations spanning five continents (locations in Asia and the South Pacific include Bali, Cambodia, China, Fiji, India, Indonesia, Laos, Malaysia and more.)

 Visitors simply choose a program that they feel passionate about — whether it’s focused on teaching, wildlife preservation, environmental conservation or community development — and then the destination.
 The length of the programs vary but can range from one week to three months.
 Rates begin at $180.